bytebitlabs/airetos-docs/content/docs/introduction/02_overview.md

 Airetos solution consists of two key components:

-#### Airetos Bundler
+### Airetos Bundler

 Airetos bundler is a specialized cluster contains multiple nodes that allows users to submit transactions in a bundled format (User Operation), enabling the execution of multiple operations within a single transaction.

-In the Airetos, the bundler is designed to process bundled transactions that include a primary transaction (e.g., a token transfer) and one or more auxiliary transactions for additional services (e.g., KYT or KYC).
+In the Airetos, the bundler is designed to process bundled transactions that include a primary transaction (e.g., a token transfer) and a prescript which consists of one or more auxiliary transactions for additional services (e.g., KYT or KYC).

-#### JavaScript SDK
+### JavaScript SDK

-A JavaScript Software Development Kit (SDK) based on Viem and Permissionless.js is provided to simplify the integration of account abstraction and the custom bundler into dApps.
+A JavaScript Software Development Kit (SDK) based on [Viem](https://viem.sh/) and [Permissionless.js](https://docs.pimlico.io/permissionless) is provided to simplify the integration of account abstraction and the custom bundler into dApps.

-The SDK abstracts away the complexities of interacting with the custom bundler, enabling developers to easily incorporate KYT, KYC, and other services into their applications.
+The SDK abstracts away the complexities of interacting with the custom bundler, enabling developers to easily incorporate KYT, KYC, and other services informed by a prescript into their applications.